 • Clearly state your degree (e.g., Bachelor’s in Marketing or Communications).

-• Include the name of your college or university and your graduation year.
+• The name of your school and your graduation date.

 How to organize the experience section in entry level marketing resumes?